tinko26/ao/docs/introduction/index.md

 - what is an/this rtos?
 - what have i used this rtos for?

 - features

+- licensing?

 - subdivision (hardware-agnostic vs. hardware-specific)

+- no build system, source code only.
+- targeting PIC32, XC32
+- focus on RTOS concepts
+-